 Her work has won a Canadian Tourism Commission Northern Lights Award for Excellence in Travel Writing and an Irish Film Board award and been longlisted for Penguin RandomHouse WriteNow and the Oh Zoe Rising Talent Award.
 Other things that Aefa has won include a national poetry competition (aged 6) for a heartfelt poem about a dead deer, £3 betting on a mouse race in North Tipperary and $12 in the New York State Lottery.

-She writes offbeat hotel reviews and destination guides for Angry Sea Turtles and is working on a documentary on career options for seahorses.
-Published in July 2015, Chicken & Hen, Aefa’s story of her family’s adoption of a tiny, talkative three-year-old from the other side of town, is part of P+H Books’ first Childhood 6 of 1 memoir series.
-She is the author of full length travel memoir The Scottish Ambassador, Learning How To Be Scottish in America, published by P+H Books in 2015.
+She is the author of micro-memoir ‘Chicken & Hen’, the story of her family’s adoption of a tiny, talkative three-year-old from the other side of town (finalist for the 2016 Tom Howard Essay Prize), and travel memoir The Scottish Ambassador, Learning How To Be Scottish in America, both published by P+H Books.